Flori-Soft-open/Flori-Soft-open/README.md

 - 👀 I’m interested in programming and animals
 - 🌱 I’m currently learning Java Script and HTML
 - 😄 Pronouns: He
-- ⚡ Fun fact: I love programming and use Linux for every thinks.
+- ⚡ Fun fact: I love programming and use Linux for every things.
 I am very jung

 <!---
 Flori-Soft-open/Flori-Soft-open is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.